Sanzhanov/Sanzhanov/README.md

 <br/>

+- 👨🏼‍💻 Tech Geek, always ready to learn new Technologies/Frameworks/Languages
 - 🔭 &nbsp;I’m currently working on new collection of automated tests
 - 🌱 &nbsp;I’m currently learning and practicing TypeScript
-- 👨‍💻 Some of my test collections are available in <a rel="me" href="https://github.com/Sanzhanov?tab=repositories">Alex's repositories</a>
+- 🗂️ Some of my test collections are available in <a rel="me" href="https://github.com/Sanzhanov?tab=repositories">Alex's repositories</a>
 - 💬 &nbsp;Ask me about anything related to QA Automation
-- 👨🏼‍💻 Tech Geek, always ready to learn new Technologies/Frameworks/Languages
 - 📫 &nbsp;How to reach me: <a rel="me" href="https://www.linkedin.com/in/sanzhanov/">Alex Sanzhanov</a> or sanzhanov21@gmail.com

 <div align='center'>